chef-cft/wombat/DESIGN.md

 * If the TEMPLATE argument is not provided it will execute against all templates in `./packer/`

-`wombat deploy STACK --update-lock --create-template`
+`wombat update lock`

 1. Create/update wombat.lock based on most recent Packer logs

+`wombat update template`

-2. Create cfn/gdm configuration from lock data fed through template
+1. Create cfn/gdm configuration from lock

-3. Deploy cfn/gdm stack
+* If no argument is  provided it will update _both_ lock and template

 `wombat deploy STACK`